Ad Inspector

 Refine Search Results

-Refine your results by modifying the desired ad job search option(s) from the Query pane and then clicking Update Query.
+Refine your results by modifying the desired ad job search option(s) from the Query pane and then selecting Update Query.

 Filter Search Results by Ad Job Status

-Filter your results by status by clicking the filter icon and then clearing the statuses that should be excluded from the search results.
+Filter your results by status by selecting the filter icon and then clearing the statuses that should be excluded from the search results.

 Ad Job Data